Equities Mostly Higher Heading Into Weekend - UrduPoint

 Equities Mostly Higher Heading Into Weekend

-Stock markets were mostly higher Friday, even if activity was subdued owing to the absence of many traders in the United States, dealers said
+Stock markets advanced Friday, even if activity was subdued owing to the absence of many traders in the United States, dealers said

-London, (UrduPoint / Pakistan Point News - 27th Nov, 2020 ) :Stock markets were mostly higher Friday, even if activity was subdued owing to the absence of many traders in the United States, dealers said.
+London, (UrduPoint / Pakistan Point News - 27th Nov, 2020 ) :Stock markets advanced Friday, even if activity was subdued owing to the absence of many traders in the United States, dealers said.

-In afternoon trading, Frankfurt's blue-chip DAX index added 0.3 percent and the CAC 40 in Paris gained 0.6 percent, while London's FTSE 100 eased by 0.4 percent.
+As closing bells rang, London's FTSE 100 had inched up by 0.1 percent while Frankfurt's blue-chip DAX index added 0.4 percent and the CAC 40 in Paris gained 0.6 percent.

-In New York, the Dow Jones index showed a gain of 0.4 percent as it bobbed around the historic level of 30,000 points reached earlier in the week.
+In New York, the Dow Jones index also showed a slight gain of 0.1 percent as it bobbed around the historic level of 30,000 points reached earlier in the week.

-Many US traders had taken advantage of a national holiday on Thursday to give themselves a long weekend.
+Many US traders had taken advantage of the Thanksgiving holiday on Thursday to give themselves a long weekend.

 "We look set for a quiet end to the week," said CMC Markets analyst Michael Hewson.

-"This end-of-week caution appears to be predicated on concern over the short-term economic outlook, as the extension of tighter restrictions on economic activity in France, Germany and the UK creates further uncertainty over the potential for permanent economic scarring as we head into 2021." - Vaccine hopes - Nevertheless, Asian markets maintained their upward momentum Friday, as investors continued to take heart from the prospect of vaccines being rolled out in the next few weeks.
+"This end-of-week caution appears to be predicated on concern over the short-term economic outlook, as the extension of tighter restrictions on economic activity in France, Germany and the UK creates further uncertainty over the potential for permanent economic scarring as we head into 2021." - Vaccine hopes - Asian markets maintained their upward momentum Friday as investors took heart from the prospect of vaccines being rolled out in the coming weeks.

-Hopes are high that, with at least three in the pipeline, life can begin to get back to normal next year and give a much-needed boost to the battered global economy.
+Hopes are high that, with at least three in the pipeline, life can begin to get back to normal next year and give the battered global economy a much-needed boost.

 "The vaccine story is undoubtedly good news; however, there is some concern as to what the economic landscape will look like when we come out of the other side of winter," cautioned Hewson.

-However, the rally has been kept in check by a frightening surge in virus infections across the United States and Europe, with some other countries including Japan and South Korea now seeing spikes.
+However, the rally has been kept in check by a frightening surge in virus infections across the US and Europe, with some other countries including Japan and South Korea now seeing spikes as well.

-There are also worries about a further acceleration in the pandemic in the US after millions ignored official advice and travelled across the country to celebrate Thanksgiving, with top infectious disease expert Anthony Fauci saying he expected to see "a surge superimposed upon a surge" after the holiday.
+There is concern about a further acceleration in the US after millions ignored official advice and travelled to celebrate Thanksgiving, with infectious disease expert Anthony Fauci saying he expected to see "a surge superimposed upon a surge" after the holiday.